staxrip/staxrip/md/test-build.md

 - various improvements in the batch/cli audio encoder GUI
 - deafults tab added to video filter profile editor and several menu editors
 - added option to encode audio with the channels count of the audio source file
+- added support for VirtualDub frame server files with vdr extension
+- ffmpeg demuxing GUI added, only audio is supported so far, input types can be configured in the settings, default is avi, ts, flv

 #### Fixed Bugs